Eggless Waffles

 eggless waffles batter in a bowl with a whisk

-PRO TIP: your waffles most likely be ready when you don’t see more steam coming out of the side of the waffle maker.
+PRO TIP: Your waffles will most likely be ready when you don’t see more steam coming out of the side of the waffle maker.

 eggless waffle in a waffle maker